 - Customer Engagement – The huge volumes of big data can give specific insights into customer behaviour and preferences, towards certain products and services offered by the bank.
 This will help institutions build a better relationship with the customer and in turn increase customer satisfaction.

-- Risk Mitigation – Good use of data analytics can assist banks to analyse the risk element that the financial institutions are always exposed to.
-They can then take the advantage of listing out potential defaulters, or risk agents and minimise the exposure to risk.
+- Risk Mitigation – Good use of data analytics can assist banks to analyze the risk element that the financial institutions are always exposed to.
+They can then take the advantage of listing out potential defaulters, or risk agents and minimize the exposure to risk.

 There are new areas that have developed in the financial processes where big data analytics applications can be or are used.